willwill96/mono-repo-tools/packages/storybook-package-context-loader/README.md

 ## Configuration

+NOTE: webpack 4 is partially supported by this loader, however configuration options will not be respected due to differences in the v4 vs v5 APIs.

 You can optionally disable the loader from including any of the parsed files by passing options to the loader:

 ```